 In December 2006, the local community of 3,000 people bought the South Uist Estate from a syndicate of owners, covering approx 93,000 acres over the three Islands of Benbecula, Eriskay and South Uist.

-Grogarry is a sporting Lodge run by the Estate with deer stalking and wildfowling managed by the three full time keepers.
+South Uist Estate is the largest Community-owned area in Scotland.
+Grogarry Lodge is a sporting Lodge run by the Estate with an abundance of sport, from deer stalking, wildfowling, brown trout & salmon & sea trout fishing, and golf, all managed by the four full time keepers.

+No matter the time of year there is something to see and do – the opportunities are endless!
+It is a tranquil escape like no other.
 Take a tour of our website to see all the Lodge has to offer: www.grogarrylodge.com.

-Shooting – Woodcock – December and January
+- Shooting – Woodcock – December and January

-Shooting – Snipe – October and November
+- Shooting – Snipe – October and November

-Shooting – Duck and Geese – October to February
+- Shooting – Duck and Geese – October to February

-Deer Stalking/Hunting – Red Stags – 1 July – 20 October
+- Deer Stalking/Hunting – Red Stags – 1 July – 20 October

-Deer Stalking/Hunting – Red Hinds – 21 October – 15 February
+- Deer Stalking/Hunting – Red Hinds – 21 October – 15 February

 - Fishing – Atlantic Salmon – 1 July – 31 October

-Fishing – Sea Trout – 1 July – 31 October
+- Fishing – Sea Trout – 1 July – 31 October

-Fishing – Brown Trout – 15 March – 30 September
+- Fishing – Brown Trout – 15 March – 30 September

+Exclusive use lodge for up to 19 guests.
 Though the date of construction is not known, Grogarry Lodge was originally built by the Laird of the Long Island Estate and its age is indicated by the fact that it was ‘modernised’ over one hundred and twenty years ago.

 Today, the Lodge is offered on an exclusive use basis, which is a fully serviced experience difficult to find in the modern world.
 The dedicated staff provide all meals, with much of the produce coming from the islands, and the picnic lunches come in hampers that may take two people to carry.

-With eight bedrooms, offering accommodation in twin and double rooms for up to sixteen guests, the lodge is perfect for family groups and friends.
+With ten bedrooms, offering accommodation in twin, double room or single rooms all named after our Estate’s famous fly-fishing lochs for up to nineteen guests, the lodge is perfect for family groups and friends.

 A rare home away from home, the lodge offers a unique country home experience.
-The well stocked wine cellar provides the ideal complement to the traditional Scottish cooking, served in the grand dining room, which restores strength at the end of a strenuous day outdoors.
+The well-stocked wine cellar provides the ideal complement to traditional Scottish cooking, served in the grand dining room, which restores strength at the end of a strenuous day outdoors.